After-Shock/Cloudbox-wiki/Updating-Cloudbox.md

    git reset --hard origin/develop
    ```

-1. Run the Cloudbox installer with your preferred [[tag|First Time Install: Installing-Cloudbox]].
+1. Run the Cloudbox installer with your preferred [["tag"|First Time Install: Installing-Cloudbox]].

    Note: Your existing data (i.e. UnionFS Cleaner, Plex Autoscan, App configs, etc) will remain intact and you will not be asked for a Plex Claim Token if you've already setup Plex.